 - Send everything to the ethics committee by e-mail with a summary of the changes you want to make.

 Depending on whether the changes are trivial or might result in new ethical issues, the amendment either will be directly archived with the original request or will be reviewed again.
 You will be notified about the outcome.

 - For CreaTe and ITech students: the pre-check team

 - For general questions on the procedure and the ethics guidelines: Petri de Willigen

-The university-wide committee is responsible for ethical review of complex and/or controversial research proposals related to two or more domain-specific committees.
-It acts as a review committee in case of objections of researchers or Faculty Boards regarding the advice of one of the domain-specific committees.
-For more information please contact the university-wide committee.
+A university-wide committee, consisting of the chairs and vice-chairs of the domain-specific committees is responsible for ethical review of complex and/or controversial research proposals related to two or more domains.
+It also acts as an appeals committee in case of an appeal against an issued advice objections of researchers or Faculty Boards regarding the advice of one of the domain-specific committees.
+For more information, please contact the university-wide committee.

 Research with human subjects must undergo a medical ethical review if it falls under the Medical Research Involving Human Subjects Act (WMO) (in Dutch).
 Research falls under the WMO if the following two criteria are met: